sharonsun131/MechaCar_Statistical_Analysis/README.md

 * What statistical test would you use to test the hypothesis?
 And why?

   I would recommend using two-sample t-test to test the hypothesis.
+So it will show that wether there is a statistical difference between the distribution means from two samples?

 * What data is needed to run the statistical test?